 - 2 tsp Asian fish sauce

-- 2 cans Coconut milk, ½ cup thick cream reserved from tops
+- 2 cans Coconut milk, ½ cup thick cream reserved

 - 1 lb Shrimp, peeled and cleaned